houshuang/blog/content/posts/2010-05-03-is-td-aapna-bank-appealing-to-the-south-asian-community.md

 seen it under the sub-heading "the South Asian community" – meaning it purports to represent all South Asians.

-I know, if you addresses this to "the Nordic Community", and wrote the whole text in Swedish, Norwegians might feel a bit miffed.
+If you addressed something to "the Nordic Community", and wrote the whole text in Swedish, Norwegians might feel a bit miffed.

 Is there even such a thing as a "South Asian community"?
 Certainly, in